 - The Fitzwilliam Museum and Founder’s Library

 This morning we walk to St John’s College to visit its Old Library, which houses the College’s special collections.
-Founded in 1511 by Lady Margaret Beaufort, mother of the first Tudor monarch Henry VII, the Old Library dates from 1624 and was a gift from John Williams, Bishop of Lincoln.
-Built in a gothic style the oak shelves each have a little door that when opened reveals the list of books that they contained.
+The College was founded in 1511 by Lady Margaret Beaufort, mother of the first Tudor monarch Henry VII; the Old Library dates from 1624 and was a gift from John Williams, Bishop of Lincoln.
+Built in the Gothic style, its oak shelves each have a little door that, when opened, reveals the list of books that they contained.
 The collection is rich in manuscripts and early printed books and we will be able to view some of these during our visit.

-We next visit the Wren Library, Trinity College, designed by Sir Christopher Wren.
-This superb building contains a statue of Byron (who broke every rule in the college books when he was a student there) and some of the earliest manuscripts in the world including the Epistles of St Paul, produced in the 8th century.
+We next visit the Wren Library, Trinity College (1676-1695), designed by Sir Christopher Wren (1632-1723).
+This superb building contains a statue of Byron (who broke every college rule when he was a student there) and some of the earliest manuscripts in the world including the Epistles of St Paul, produced in the 8th century.
 It also contains Newton’s own copy of the first edition of Principia with his annotations for the second edition, and manuscripts by Milton, Tennyson and Thackeray, as well as A.A.
 Milne’s Winnie-the-Pooh.

-Day 10: Wednesday 10 October, Cambridge & Norfolk
+Day 10: Wednesday 10 October, Cambridge – Holkham Hall – Cambridge

 Oxford - 4 nights

 Day 11: Thursday 11 October, Cambridge – High Wycombe – Oxford